YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

     export issue_tracker_project=""; bash src/bash/issue-tracker/issue-tracker.sh -a run-integration-tests

 ### 5.7.
 Quality assurance in the qas branch
 At this phase all the tests with all the expected functionalities should work at once.
-No small hotfixes are allowed - if a need arises new branch is created to the tst branch The quality assurance
+No small hotfixes are allowed - if a need arrises new branch is created to the tst branch The quality assurance